kalviumcommunity/S56_TusharShekhar_Capstone_ParKrO/README.md

 3. **Add Your Vehicle**: Enter your vehicle details and receive your unique QR code for parking management.

-### Usage

-- **To Report a Parking Issue**: Simply scan the QR code on the vehicle causing the issue and send a notification through the platform.
-- **To Reserve a Parking Space**: Scan the parking area's QR code to reserve a space for your vehicle.
-- **To Rent Out Your Parking Space**: List your parking space on ParKrO, set your terms, and share your space's QR code with potential renters.

-## Conclusion

-ParKrO leverages QR code technology to offer a novel solution to parking management and issues, emphasizing privacy, efficiency, and community collaboration.
-By simplifying the parking process, ParKrO aims to enhance the parking experience for everyone involved.

-## Tech Stacks
+### Tech Stacks
 - React
 - Express
 - MongoDB
 - Node.js

+## Conclusion

+ParKrO leverages QR code technology to offer a novel solution to parking management and issues, emphasizing privacy, efficiency, and community collaboration.
+By simplifying the parking process, ParKrO aims to enhance the parking experience for everyone involved.

 ## Project Timeline